shadhavk/python/README.md

 # python

-This is a python study guide with simple and basic programs
+This is a python study guide with simple and basic python programs